Common Cockroach Allergy FAQ

 Q: Can this allergy be dangerous?

 A: In most cases no. Just note that cockroaches can trigger asthma attacks.
 So, if you have this condition be careful.
+An infestation will need immediate cockroach control measures,

 Q: What are the most common signs and symptoms of a cockroach allergy?